 The same emotion that caused your child to drop their toys all over the living room floor to run outside and see a bunny rabbit in the yard is the same emotion that’s going to drive them to do great things in this life.

 Emotions are passions and we should embrace them.
 When used toward positive ends, they can be amazing.
-So, the goal would be to direct our kids and ourselves to use them for good not bad.
+So, the goal would be to direct our kids and ourselves to use emotions for good not bad.
 The key would be not to suppress them but to redirect them in a positive way.
 Suppressed emotions can be a very bad thing and toxic to boot.

 When focused in a negative way, emotions can cause depression and heart break.
 When focused in a positive way, emotions can bring about healing and connection.